tgh-apil/Reusable-N95-Respirator/README.md

 Orig: [William Ng et al.](www.anesthesia.utoronto.ca/faculty/william-ck-ng)

-Project: Reusable N95 Respirator, aka "RNR", aka "Reusable N95 Stop-Gap" in the time of pandemic
+Project: Reusable N95 Respirator, aka "RNR", aka "Reusable N95 Stop-Gap" in the time of respiratory viral pandemic

+Note: The SSM and SSM Duo reusable N95 respirator are experimental medical devices that have been subject validated in 40 and 42 volunteers at a single institutionand are inteded for pandemic disaster use after firstline disposable N95 respirators; they have not been officially uptaken by the originating institution.

-Last: 27 May 2020
+Last: 6 Jul 2020

 Read: [Article on Medium](https://medium.com/@williamckng/stop-gap-n95-mask-in-the-time-of-covid-19-a615be38eb31?sk=8cc15ac6d79773021198b74c7c400207)